 What does it mean?

 Most seizures start without warning, but some people have a funny feeling, feel sick or have butterflies in their tummy.
-Or they may have a weird smell or taste just before their seizure starts.
+Or they may have a strange smell or taste just before their seizure starts.

 What treatment is there?